stephengold/Wes/README.md

 From September 2017 to January 2019, Wes was a sub-project of [the Jme3-utilities Project][utilities].

-Since January 2019, the Wes Project has been a separate project at [GitHub][wes].
+Since January 2019, Wes has been a separate project at [GitHub][wes].

 [Jump to table of contents](#toc)